Ways to Improve Work Performance, Build Resilience and Increase Adaptability

 Improve performance cello

-Every one of my clients who feels overloaded wants to find ways to improve work performance.
-They recognize making some changes isn't optional, but essential.
+Every one of my clients wants to find ways to improve work performance.
+Because they feel overloaded, they recognize changing some things isn't optional.
+It's essential.

-When we meet, each client puts more emphasis on one or two specific areas they deem important to their success or the success of those things they work on.
+When we meet, each client puts more emphasis on one or two specific areas they deem important to their success or the success of their organization and goals.

 I've kept track.
-Over 25-plus years of coaching, clients have identified at least 12 key work performance themes.
+Over 26-plus years of coaching, clients have identified at least 12 key work performance "themes."
 In any given week I end up discussing several of them.

 Gary is a gifted Master Executive Coach whose wisdom and guidance greatly assisted me in breaking through to a new level of performance and contribution.